 Your stay at Sovereign begins at intake.
 Our staff conducts a thorough assessment of every client.
 We make note of underlying factors which may be fueling the addiction or the mental health condition.
 At Sovereign, we treat all conditions concurrently.
 We create treatment plans specific to the client’s needs.

 You will participate in individual and group therapy.
 Individual therapy is one-on-one with a compassionate clinician.
-There are also alternative therapeutic activities offered included in our brain wellness program such as equine therapy art, yoga, meditation and exercise.
+There are also alternative therapeutic activities included in our brain wellness program, such as equine therapy, art, yoga, meditation and exercise.

 Treatment includes cognitive assessment.
 Detection of cognitive impairment determines whether a person needs further evaluation.
 Cognitive testing measures a person’s intelligence and mental ability.
 Some of the specific areas measured by cognitive ability include problem-solving, verbal ability, numerical ability, reasoning, memory and general intelligence.
 When you are ready to return home, continuing care is available to provide support and encouragement.

 Sovereign Health accepts most major health insurance plans, making treatment affordable.
 If you would like further information, please call 886-629-0442 to speak with a member of our team.
 We will be happy to assist you.